 A (whole) number of sessions, which is the period that the validator set (and each validator's active nominator set) is recalculated and where rewards are paid out.

 The runtime of a blockchain is the business logic that defines its behavior.
 In Substrate-based chains, the runtime is referred to as the "state transition function"; it is where Substrate developers define the storage items that are used to represent the blockchain's state as well as the functions that allow blockchain users to make changes to this state.

-Accounts that select a set of validators to nominate by bonding their Zenta tokens.
+Accounts that select a set of validators to nominate by bonding their Zentachain tokens.
 Nominators receive some of the validators' rewards but are also liable for slashing if their nominated validators misbehave.

-Slashing will happen if a validator misbehaves (e.g. goes offline, attacks the Zentanetwork, or runs modified software) in the network.
-They and their nominators will get slashed by losing a percentage of their bonded/staked Zenta Any slashed Zenta will be added to the Treasury.
+Slashing will happen if a validator misbehaves (e.g. goes offline, attacks the network, or runs modified software) in the network.
+They and their nominators will get slashed by losing a percentage of their bonded/staked Zentachain.
+Any slashed Zentachain will be added to the Treasury.

 The Treasury is a pot of funds collected through transaction fees, slashing, staking inefficiencies, etc. The funds held in the Treasury can be spent by making a spending proposal that, if approved by the Council, will enter a waiting period before distribution.
 This waiting period is known as the budget period, and its duration is subject to governance, with the current default set to 24 days.

 The Council primarily serves as a body to optimize and check/balance the more inclusive referendum system.
 (Election and Proposals)